Reusing a Pretrained Language Model on Languages with Limited Corpora for Unsupervised NMT: Proposed Approach

-\textbf{(B)} To fine-tune the pretrained \textsc{lm} on the \textsc{lmr} language, we need to first overcome the vocabulary mismatch problem.
+\textbf{(B)} To fine-tune the pretrained \textsc{lm} on the \textsc{lmr} language, we first need to overcome the vocabulary mismatch problem.
+Fine-tuning without extending the vocabulary is detrimental, as we will show later in the analysis.
 We therefore extend the vocabulary of the pretrained model using our proposed method, described in \S \ref{ssec:voctrick}.

 \textbf{(C)} Finally, we initialize an encoder-decoder \textsc{unmt} system with the fine-tuned \textsc{lm}.
 The \textsc{unmt} model is trained using denoising auto-encoding and online back-translation for the \textsc{hmr-lmr} language pair.